adi-dev-vikram/medic_bot/README.md

 # medic_bot
-A medical info provider chat bot for QA on medical issues
+A simple medical info provider chat bot for QA on medical issues

+The python based chat bot parses the medical info from authorized online resources and provides data and basic info